Skip to main content

 launchpad device upgrade

-The first example shows how choosing upgrade button in LaunchPad intiates the dialog.
-The process then establishes a link between then device and our servers.
-Simply selecting Upgrade to latest and waiting for flashing is the most typical use case:
+The first example shows how choosing upgrade button in LaunchPad initiates the dialog.
+The process then establishes a link between the device and our servers.
+Simply selecting Upgrade and waiting for flashing is the most typical use case:

 LaunchPad device upgrade

-The following example demonstrates how to select a particular firmware release and use Upgrade to selected to flash it:
+The following example demonstrates how to select a particular firmware release and use Install to flash it:

 LaunchPad device upgrade selected firmware